Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Background

 \subsubsection{Chunking throughput.}

 Chunking throughput is defined as the speed at which the deduplication system divides incoming data into chunks.
 As CDC algorithms are content-dependent, they need to scan every byte of an incoming data stream before making content-defined boundary decisions.
 Their speed depends on their computational complexity.
-Hash-based algorithms involve the use of expensive rolling-hash algorithms to determine chunk boundaries (\S\ref{sec:bg_chunking}), typically resulting in lower throughputs than their hashless counterparts.
+Hash-based algorithms utilize expensive rolling-hash algorithms to determine chunk boundaries (\S\ref{sec:bg_chunking}), typically resulting in lower throughputs than their hashless counterparts.
 Chunking throughput is defined as: